Azure/azurehpc/examples/lustre_rdma_avs/readme.md

-# Lustre Infiniband
+# lustre_rdma_avs

 Visualisation: [config.json](https://azurehpc.azureedge.net/?o=https://raw.githubusercontent.com/Azure/azurehpc/master/examples/lustre_Infiniband/config.json)

 This is a deployment of Lustre using the available infiniband network.
-This solution has been designed to work with either IP over infiniband or true Remote Direct Memory Access(RDMA) .
-The Object Storage Servers are designed to run a raid0 group using 1TB drives.
-This value can easily be changed inside installdrives.sh.
+This solution has been designed to work with true Remote Direct Memory Access(RDMA) .

-Please note that installdrives.sh does take some time to complete due to it having to work with only part of a virtual machine scale set (VMSS).

 This deployment will only function using the Python based AzureHPC (not the BASH libexec).